jglanz/AMD_OC_Ryzen/README.md

 # AMD_OC_Ryzen

-This commit provides the basic contents for an EFI folder to successfully boot an ASRock X570 Creator motherboard, using a Ryzen 9 CPU such as a 3950X.
+This repository provides the basic contents for an EFI folder to successfully boot an ASRock X570 Creator motherboard, using a Ryzen 9 CPU such as a 3950X.
 The contents work with either Mojave or Catalina.
 The intended SMBIOS is iMacPro1,1, although provisions are available for running MacPro7,1, which will be described below.